Multi-Agency Supervision

 This Multi Agency Supervision process does not replace single agency individual professional supervision nor is it a decision-making forum regarding case escalation or closure.

 Multi Agency Supervision does not replace the Escalation Policy and process.
-If either Partner Agency Lead is of the opinion that this is a ‘professional disagreement’, the request will not be approved and the Escalation Policy will be followed.
+If Multi-Agency Supervision Leads are of the opinion that there is ‘professional disagreement’, the request will not be approved and the Escalation Policy will be followed.

 The principles of Multi Agency Supervision will be to support learning across agencies in the best interests of families to ensure that children, young people and their families receive the right levels of support and interventions at the right time.

-If through the undertaking of joint supervision, there are wider learning points identified by multiagency professionals, for example, trends within the locality or specific agency learning needs, these should be fed back to WSCP for further discussion and consideration.
+If through the undertaking of joint supervision, there are wider learning points identified by professionals, for example, trends within the locality or specific multi-agency learning needs, these should be fed back to Wakefield Safeguarding Children Partnership for further discussion and consideration.

 It is important that all professionals attending ensure that they have delegated authority from their respective agency.